tony-kuo/eagle/README.md

 8. log 10 likelihood ratio (odds)
 9. variants in the set of nearby variant if any, otherwise []

+The read counts represent reads that are unambiguously for the reference or alternative sequence (2x the probability favoring one over the other), as opposed to aligned reads.
+Our model attempts to account for reads that might be misaligned due to repetitive sequences in the hypothesis.

 **Input/Output Parameters**

 -v VCF file describing the variants, only the columns describing position and sequence are used [columns: 1,2,4,5].